-Students are encouraged to contact the instructor for an inperson or telephone interview.
-The purpose of the interview is to provide advice, answer questions about the program and discuss various career fields and choices.

-Many employers require grade 12 completion as an employment standard.
-If you do not meet this requirement we encourage you to contact a Student Advisor to discuss upgrading or grade 12 completion options offered at NIC.
-In addition to the stated prerequisites secondary school equivalent courses in Science, Physics and Drafting are considered an asset.

-The most important key to success is the desire to become a quality trades person.
-The traditional values of hard work, reliability, positive attitude and the desire to do quality work are essential to succeed in the program.

-Prospective students should be aware that trades programs require good hand/eye coordination, good binocular vision, strong abilities in spatial and mechanical reasoning along with good math and communication skills.

-There is also an expectation of physical activities such as lifting, working on ladders and scaffolding or in confined spaces and under various weather conditions.
+- Students are encouraged to contact the instructor for an in-person or telephone interview.
+The purpose of the interview is to provide advice, answer questions about the program and discuss various career fields and choices. - Many employers require Grade 12 completion as an employment standard.
+If you do not meet this requirement we encourage you to contact a Student Advisor to discuss upgrading or Grade 12 completion options offered at NIC.
+In addition to the stated prerequisites secondary school equivalent courses in science, physics, and drafting are considered an asset. - The most important key to success is the desire to become a quality trades person.
+The traditional values of hard work, reliability, positive attitude and the desire to do quality work are essential to succeed in the program. - Prospective students should be aware that trades programs require good hand-eye coordination, good binocular vision, strong abilities in spatial and mechanical reasoning along with good math and communication skills. - There is also an expectation of physical activities such as lifting, working on ladders and scaffolding or in confined spaces and under various weather conditions.
 Prospective students should also have the ability to stay focused for prolonged periods.

-- Minimum C grade in English 11 or TPC 12 or NIC ENG 052 or equivalent; and - Minimum C grade in Principles of Math 10, Applications of Math 11, NIC MAT 033, or equivalent; or - Successful NIC assessment testing in English and Math.
+- 1. Minimum C grade in English 11, TPC 12, NIC ENG 052, or equivalent; and - 2.
+Minimum C grade in Principles of Math 10, Applications of Math 11, A&W 11, Foundations 11, NIC MAT 033, or equivalent (see note below); or - 3.
+Successful NIC assessment testing in English and Math.